1) How do you define a relay for a three-phase motor load? For example:

 This is possible, but it must comply with the following conditions:

 2 or 3 single-phase relays can be used.
-Our 75, 95, and 125A SGTs/SVTs are used for loads with non-permanent peak currents (in lamps, motors, etc.), or to provide better protection.
+Our 75, 95, and 125A SGTs are used for loads with non-permanent peak currents (in lamps, motors, etc.), or to provide better protection.

 Altitude has an impact on insulation and heat dissipation, both decrease as altitude increases.